AdemYildiz1/KervTask/README.md

 NOTE THAT:
 Because captcha not being able to automate submit button for UX Designer application form does not become active.
-So, automation is workin till captcha button.
+So, automation is working till captcha button.